 The programme sees children living amidst violence and conflict learn to read, write and count by playing educational games played on tablet devices.

 How it works

-All design elements are created in partnership with children themselves.
-This means children are immersed in a world that reflects their experiences - and can focus on learning right away.
+All design elements are created in partnership with the children.
+This way they are immersed in a world that reflects their reality - and can focus on learning right away.

-In Sudan, research results show that Can’t Wait to Learn children improved significantly.
-Nearly twice as much in maths and almost 2.7 times as much in reading, when compared to the Government Alternative Learning Programme (ALP).
+In Sudan, research results show that children following Can't Wait to Learn improved their reading skills almost 2.7 times more than children following the Government Alternative Learning Programme (ALP).

 Each partner brings something different to the table - from technological know-how to contextual experience.
 Learn more about our partners and supporters.

 Thanks to funding from the IDRC and GPE, we have embarked on an exciting partnership with the Knowledge and Innovation Exchange (KIX).
 Together we are conducting research to determine how EdTech innovations like Can't Wait to Learn can be adapted and scaled to improve both the quality of education programmes and access to them.